Hagfish

 *

 When she discovered she was pregnant for the eighth time, she did not tell her husband.
-Instead, she got the name of an out-of-state doctor who performed abortions, but she could not afford the travel, the cost of the procedure, or the time away from her kids.
+Instead, she got the name of an out-of-state doctor who performed abortions.
+But she could not afford the travel, the cost of the procedure, or the time away from her kids.
 The birth of her 8th was excruciating - a three day back labor followed by near-fatal hemorrhaging upon his arrival.
 Within a month, her son was diagnosed with cerebral palsy and a seizure disorder.
-He was 50 now, and lived with her.
-He’s the most charming of all my children, she whispered, and a wizard in the kitchen.
+He was in his 50s now, and still lived with her.
+He’s the most charming of all my children, she whispered.
+A wizard in the kitchen.

 Her secret was not that she loved him best - which was true - but that she’d believed for most of her life that her son was born with disabilities because God had punished her for seeking an abortion.